 Frameworks, Not Prescriptions, for Deploying Automated Vehicles

-As U.S. DOT develops its approach to automated vehicle deployment, it will only pursue regulations that focus on the capabilities those vehicles should have, without prescribing the technologies to achieve those capabilities, Kan said.
+As U.S. DOT continues to refine its approach to automated vehicle deployment, it will only pursue regulations that focus on the capabilities those vehicles should have, without prescribing the technologies to achieve those capabilities, Kan said.

 “We hope to prepare for the future and encourage innovation without compromising safety,” Kan said.
 “Under this approach, we will not pick winners and losers among technology innovations.
 We will remain tech-neutral and let the quality of safety performance and market interest drive the evolution of innovative technologies.”